asidlare/todos/README.md

 Todos flask app with swagger

-The repository includes flask app with authorization which allowes to create todo list.
+The repository includes flask app with authorization which allowes to create todolists with tasks inside.

 ## Virtual environment